Complete intersection Calabi--Yau manifolds with respect to homogeneous vector bundles on Grassmannians: Complete intersection Calabi--Yau -folds

-The Hodge numbers for Calabi--Yau $3$-folds can be calculated by the similar way in \cite[Section\,4.4]{kuchle}.
+The Hodge numbers of the Calabi--Yau $3$-folds can be calculated by the similar way as in \cite[Section\,4.4]{kuchle}.
 All examples except for \cref{row30} have $h^{0,0}(Z_{\scF})=1$, i.e.\ they are irreducible $3$-folds.
 For \cref{row30}, we have $h^{0,0}(Z_{\scF})=2$, which is consistent with the description in \cref{sec_description4}.
 We also have $h^1(\scO_{Z_{\scF}})=0$ for all examples except for \cref{row26}.
 This means that they are Calabi--Yau $3$-folds in the strict sense, while \cref{row26} is an abelian 3-fold as we see in \cref{sec_description4}.

-\section{Alternative description: \cref{row4,row5,row7,row10}}
+\section{Alternative description: \texorpdfstring{\cref{row4,row5,row7,row10}}{}}

-In the rest of this paper, we study alternative descriptions of some of Calabi-Yau $3$-folds in Table \ref{tb:cy3}.
+In the rest of this paper, we study alternative descriptions of some of the Calabi--Yau $3$-folds in Table \ref{tb:cy3}.
 In this section, we treat \cref{row4,row5,row7,row10}.\\